Donfyffe/openpilotopkr/README.md

  - `Software` (**Function Name:** Description)
    - **Check for Updates:** You can confirm new commits of your fork, press ok will update and reboot.(like git pull).
    - **Commit(Local/Remote):** Commit name of local(EON) and Remote.(run once when boot in manager.py, search gitcommit.sh at the file, internet connection required)
-   - **Git Pull On Boot:** run 'git pull' command when boot.
+   - Parameter Preset -
-   - **Load Preset/Save Preset:** Load your Parameters or Save Your Parameters. located /data/preset1 or /data/preset2.
-This function can save/load your settings)
+   - **Load Preset/Save Preset:** Load or Save Your Parameters. stored in /data/preset1 or /data/preset2.
+This function will save/load your    parameter settings.
    - **Parameter Init:** Remove your settings changes and restore initial values.
+   - Git Branch Change -
+   - **Git Pull On Boot:** Check for updates and update fork every boot.
+   - **Change Repo/Branch:** You can install others fork by typing Git ID, Git Repository, Git Branch or change OPKR branch by pressing the reload button then select branch from dropdown box, device will reboot to selected branch.
    - **Git Reset:** Remove your local changes and inintalize to the original status of the branch.
-   - **Cancel Git Pull:** Move back to previous version of fork if last update is not desired.
+   - **GitPull Restore :** Go back to previous version of fork if last update is not desired. (please note if you make special changes to OPKR fork, you will loose them if you use GitPull Restore).
+   - Util Program-
-   - **Panda Flashing:** Run Panda flashing command manually.
+   - **Panda Flashing (Old) :** Run Panda flashing command manually on pre Neos 18.
 Basically this is not necessary on normal operation.
-   - **Change Repo/Branch:** You can install others fork/branch thru typing Git ID, Git Repository, Git Branch.
+   - **Panda Flashing (New) :** Run Panda flashing command manually on post Neos 18.
+Basically this is not necessary on normal operation.
+   - **Remove Dash Err On Boot :** Use this to prevent dashboard alarms during boot, only required for some HKG models with C2.
+   - **Open Android Settings :** This will go to device setting to access APN etc settings.
+   - **SoftKey Run/Set :** Softkey is a utility app to make custom soft key on OPKR driver screen.
+   - **Run Mixplorer :** Mixplorer is a versatile file manager app.
    - `UI Menu` (**Function Name:** Description)
-   - **EON AutoShutdown:** When car ignition is turned off, the device will be shutdown after the set time.
    - **EON ForceShutdown:** The device will be shutdown by force at offroad status after set time.
    - **EON Volume Control(%):** set device volume manually.
    - **EON Brightness Control(%):** set device brightness automatically or manually.
    - **EON SCR Off Timer:** The Brightness at SCR Off(%) will be in effect after set time when driving.
    - **Brightness at SCR Off(%):** Work with (EON SCR Off Timer) setting, set screen brightness level %.
+   - **DoNotDisturb Mode :** Dont wake the baby, not seen, not heard.
    - **EON Detach Alert Sound:** Will play alert sound when your car ignition is turned off.
 (Can be used as a reminder to remove device from mount to protect from sun, theft, etc.)
       - None
       - Korean